What Is a "Notice to Perform" and When Can It Be Used?

 When Would You Send a Notice to Perform?

 The short answer?
 Anytime the buyer is not lifting the contingencies as the contract obligates them to do.
-For example,
+For example, the buyer hasn’t:

 As a seller, you don’t want to drag out the process of selling your home any more than you have to.
-That’s what the contingencies are for, to give you an out if the buyer is taking too long.
+That’s what the contingencies are for — to give you an out if the buyer is taking too long.

 Benefits of a Notice to Perform

-There are a couple of benefits that a Notice to Perform has for the seller.
 First, depending on the state, you may be legally obligated to inform the buyer that you will cancel the contract if X doesn’t happen within the required time period.
-Thus, if you do cancel the contract the Notice to Perform protects you from any repercussions for cancelling.
+Thus, if you do cancel the contract, the Notice to Perform protects you from any repercussions for cancelling.

 Second, it may be just the kick in the pants that the buyer needs.
 In many cases, the quickest route to closing for you is to stick with your current buyer.
 If you have to cancel, then you have to back up and wait for another offer and start the process all over again.
 A Notice to Perform can encourage the buyer to keep moving things along.